EPCCed/intro_to_cp2k/day1/README.md

 ```
 &GLOBAL
-  PROJECT Si_bulk          !
-Name of the calculation
   PRINT_LEVEL LOW          !
 Verbosity of the output
+  PROJECT exercise1        !
+Name of the project for the calculation
   RUN_TYPE ENERGY_FORCE    !
 Calculation type: energy and forces
 &END GLOBAL
 ```